klevisdoga/Industry-project/README.md

 5. "npm start" to start the project ihn the browser.

 Must have "Node" installed, and prefered web browser is Google Chrome.

+#Project Build

+The project was build in a 6 - 8 hour time frame.
+The build quality of code is not meant to represent my standards or ability to right code.
+It was done isn such a way to be a less itme consuming and effiecent as possible.

+Thank you.